nicolashuberIT/flight-analyzer/README.md

 Another good performing set of thresholds can be found by comparing the data loss relative to the scores, which are directly related to the thresholds.
 In this case, the best performing thresholds are 25 (angle_past_threshold) and 15 (angle_future_threshold) with a score of 0.44562524837811207 and a data loss of 59.84324573536192.
 The bigger the difference between the score and the data loss, the better the thresholds are.
 This is the case because the precison of the thresholds is overall better if less data is lost, even if there is a small decrease in the score.
 ```
 </details>

+The `ThresholdOptimizer` needs to be executed before running any other algorithms in this application to achieve the best possible performance.
+Just run the optimization for the limit and step size as well as linear regression weights you like and enter the resulting angle thresholds to the `constants.py` file.

+The `ThresholdOptimizer` can be executed using [this](/src/executor/execute_optimize_thresholds.ipynb) notebook.
+The source code of this class can be seen [here](/src/helpers/optimize_thresholds.py).

 ---